9th Independent Battery Indiana Light Artillery: Service

-The battery was organized at Indianapolis, Indiana and mustered in December 20, 1861, for a three years service.
+The battery was organized at Indianapolis, Indiana and mustered in on December 20, 1861, for a three years service.

 The battery was attached to Military District of Cairo to April 1862.
 Artillery, 3rd Division, Army of the Tennessee, to July 1862.
 Artillery, 1st Division, District of Jackson, Tennessee, to September 1862.
 Artillery, 4th Division, District of Jackson to November 1862.
 Artillery, 4th Division, District of Jackson, Right Wing, XIII Corps, Department of the Tennessee, to December 1862.
 Artillery, 4th Division, XVII Corps, to January 1863.
 Artillery, 4th Division, XVI Corps, to March 1863.
 Artillery, District of Columbus, Kentucky, 6th Division, XVI Corps, to July 1863.
 1st Brigade, District of Columbus, 6th Division, XVI Corps, to January 1864.
 Artillery, 3rd Division, XVI Corps, to December 1864.
 1st Brigade, 2nd Division (detachment), Army of the Tennessee, Department of the Cumberland, to January 1865.

 The 9th Indiana Battery Light Artillery's non-veterans mustered out March 6, 1865; the remaining men mustered out of service June 25, 1865.